 It is important that your surgeon explain what your breast will feel like after surgery and, when used, radiation therapy.
 Over time, the breast will soften and change.
 But knowing what your breast will feel like can help you understand what is “normal” and what is not.
 If you have any questions or concerns about a symptom, you should talk with your doctor.

-Your doctor will ask specific questions about your health.
-Regular follow-up care recommendations depend on several factors including the type and stage of cancer originally diagnosed and the types of treatment given.
-Read about recommendations for breast cancer follow-up care.
+Your doctor will ask specific questions about your health at your follow-up care appointments.
+Regular follow-up care recommendations depend on several factors, including the type and stage of cancer first diagnosed and the types of treatment given.

 Managing long-term and late side effects

 Long-term effects of surgery.
 After a mastectomy or lumpectomy to treat early-stage or locally advanced breast cancer, the breast may be scarred and may have a different shape or size than before surgery.
 Or, the area around the surgical site may become hardened.
-If lymph nodes were removed as part of the surgery or affected during treatment, lymphedema may occur, even many years after treatment.
+If lymph nodes were removed as part of the surgery or affected during treatment, lymphedema in the arm, chest wall, or breast may occur, even many years after treatment.
 This is a life-long risk for survivors.

 Long-term effects of radiation therapy.
-Some patients experience breathlessness, a dry cough, and/or chest pain 2 to 3 months after finishing radiation therapy.
-That is because the treatment can cause swelling and a hardening or thickening of the lungs called fibrosis.
+Radiation therapy can also cause long-term changes to the breast, including firmness and a darker skin color.
+Some survivors experience breathlessness, a dry cough, and/or chest pain 2 to 3 months after finishing radiation therapy.
+That is because radiation therapy can cause swelling and a hardening or thickening of the lungs called fibrosis.
 These symptoms may seem similar to the symptoms of pneumonia but do not go away with antibiotics.
 The symptoms can be treated with medications called steroids.
-Most patients fully recover with treatment.
+Most people fully recover with treatment.
 Talk with your doctor if you develop any new symptoms after radiation therapy or if the side effects are not going away.

 Long-term effects of trastuzumab and/or chemotherapy.
-Patients who received trastuzumab or certain types of chemotherapy called anthracyclines may be at risk of heart problems.
+People who received trastuzumab or certain types of chemotherapy called anthracyclines may be at risk of heart problems.
 Talk with your doctor about the best ways to check for heart problems.
+Patients treated with chemotherapy also have a risk of other long-term side effects, such as menopausal symptoms, fatigue, chemobrain, permanent numbness and tingling of the fingers and toes, and weight gain.

 Long-term effects of hormonal therapy.
-Women taking tamoxifen should have yearly pelvic exams, because this drug can slightly increase the risk of uterine cancer.
-Tell your doctor or nurse if you notice any abnormal vaginal bleeding or other new symptoms.
-Women who are taking an AI, such as anastrozole, exemestane, or letrozole, should have a bone density test periodically during treatment, as these drugs may cause some bone weakness or bone loss.
+People taking tamoxifen should have yearly pelvic exams, as this drug can slightly increase the risk of uterine cancer.
+This risk increases with the duration of administration of tamoxifen and the age of the patient.
+Tell your doctor or nurse if you notice any abnormal vaginal bleeding or other new symptoms, as you may need additional tests to learn more about the cause.
+People who are taking an aromatase inhibitor (AI), such as anastrozole, exemestane, or letrozole, should have a bone density test periodically during treatment, as these drugs may cause some bone weakness or bone loss.
+Learn more about hormone therapy side effects.

-In addition, women recovering from early-stage or locally advanced breast cancer have other side effects that may continue after treatment.
+In addition, people recovering from early-stage or locally advanced breast cancer can have other side effects that may continue after treatment.
 However, these can often be managed with medications or other options.
-Women recovering from early-stage or locally advanced breast cancer may also experience the following long-term effects:
+People recovering from early-stage or locally advanced breast cancer may also experience the following long-term effects:

 Keeping personal health records